Learn how to make beer can chicken on a pellet grill, and why it is one of the most fun ways to cook a whole chicken!

 - Place the chickens on a wire rack placed on top of a baking sheet.

-- Mix together the 4 Tbsp Kosher salt and 1 Tbsp pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken.
+- Mix together the 4 tablespoon Kosher salt and 1 tablespoon pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken.
 DO NOT use cooking oil to adhere or skin will not get crispy.

 - Place the baking sheet in the refrigerator overnight or for at least 4-6 hours.

 - Take the chickens out of the refrigerator and wipe off any excess salt still remaining on the outside with a damp paper towel.